 Data collected by Mother Jones shows that during an earlier assault weapons ban that lasted from 1994 to 2004 in the U.S., fewer Americans became victims of mass shootings than in the ten years prior.
 Since the ban lapsed, the number of shootings has risen each decade, while the number of victims skyrocketed.
 Mother Jones has tracked shootings with more than four victims other than the perpetrator consistently since the 1980s, but the effect of the assault weapons ban becomes even more visible when looking at shootings with six or more victims, like done by Stanford University or author Louis Klarevas of the University of Massachusetts.

 The AR-15 is a civilian version of the military grade M16 and M4 family of rifles that are designed to deliver small sized bullets at high velocity in order to inflict catastrophic and lethal wounds.
-Whether these weapons actually serve a purpose on today's civilian market is a valid question.
-What is certain is that they have been used in a string of mass shootings including the church shooting in Sutherland Springs, Texas last November, Las Vegas last October and the Pulse nightclub in Orlando in 2016.
+The semiautomatic weapons therefore can inflict more harm on more people in a shorter period of time.

 Klarevas, who published his book Rampage Nation in 2016, told The Washington Post: "You would see drastic reductions in what I call gun massacres” if the 1994 federal assault weapons ban was reinstated.